 - The use of tape recorders, cell phones, laptops, or any other electronic recording devices in class is prohibited without permission. - You are expected to take adequate notes on the lecture material.
 You are strongly encouraged to take notes by hand.
 Personal laptop computers, tablets, and/or similar electronic devices may be used only to type lecture notes.
 Playing games, searching the internet, or communicating on social network sites in class is unacceptable. - Turn off or silence cell phones and other communication devices before entering the classroom.
-Texting in class is not acceptable and is considered a class disruption. - Students who use their cell phone in class will be counted absent for the class. - Students who disrupt the class may be asked to leave.
+Texting in class is not acceptable and is considered a class disruption. - A student who uses a cell phone in class may be dismissed from class and/or will be notified with a warning by e-mail.
+After the first warning, each time the student uses their phone, the student will be notified by email, and there will be a deduction of ten (10) points from the student's final grade for each violation.
+For example, the final grade was 95 (A) and was reduced to 85 (B).
+The student was notified twice (the warning email and a second email). - A student who disrupts the class may be asked to leave and counted absent.
 See the "Student Conduct" section within the South Plains College Student Guide.

-Note: The instructor reserves the right to modify the course syllabus and policies, as well as notify students of any changes, at any point during the semester.
+Note: The professor reserves the right to modify the course syllabus and policies, as well as notify students of any changes, at any point during the semester.